MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolder.md

   - `[UniqueBody <IMicrosoftGraphItemBody>]`: itemBody
   - `[WebLink <String>]`:

-MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty\[]>: The collection of multi-value extended properties defined for the mailFolder.
+MULTIVALUEEXTENDEDPROPERTIES <IMicrosoftGraphMultiValueLegacyExtendedProperty[]>: The collection of multi-value extended properties defined for the mailFolder.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String[]>]`: A collection of property values.

-SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty\[]>: The collection of single-value extended properties defined for the mailFolder.
+SINGLEVALUEEXTENDEDPROPERTIES <IMicrosoftGraphSingleValueLegacyExtendedProperty[]>: The collection of single-value extended properties defined for the mailFolder.
 Read-only.
 Nullable.
   - `[Id <String>]`: Read-only.
   - `[Value <String>]`: A property value.

-## RELATED LINKS

 ## RELATED LINKS